-The guy to my left literally smelled like an asshole being used as an ashtray, and the guy to my right – I can’t even describe.
+The guy to my left smelled like an asshole being used as an ashtray, and the guy to my right – I can’t even describe it.
 I guess imagine a coyote with mange that had been dead for three days.
 Cover it with all the Asian spices you can think of, and then have someone eat it and continually burp it up for the next two hours on an airplane.
 I guess that’s what it was like.
-The smell haunted me for the rest of the night and all I could think of was taking a shower and washing myself clean.
+The smell haunted me for the rest of the night, and all I could think of was taking a shower and washing myself clean.

 That was yesterday.